-CODICE ETICO LAMPO GREEN EN OEKO 2021 TF TRACEABILITY I FEEL GREEN
+CODICE ETICO LAMPO SUSTAINABILITY OEKO TEX 21RA17265 2022 EN TF TRACEABILITY

 Logistics, research, traceability, product, circular economy and chemical innovation.
 These are the key words that outline the sustainability goals for the textile supply chain.